 Living in a socially distanced world expects us to have increased investments and reliance on artificial intelligence and warehouse automation.
 Warehouse automation- place and pick technologies like automatically guided cars- increase productivity, speed, and efficiency by reducing human interventions.
 Artificial intelligence, on the other hand, is used for predicting and route planning.
 AI also plays a crucial role in managing warehouses by predicting how supplies rotate.

 The drive to achieve sustainability has continued even amid the pandemic.
 With local deliveries becoming more common, electric fleets could also be an answer to the puzzle.
 There have been moves to create smaller local hubs to deliver instead of depending on national and regional centers.
-Electric vehicles will have the ability to run dense and short routes when delivering retail practice.
+Electric vehicles will have the ability to run dense and short routes when providing retail practice.

-Logistics Industry Stats and Growth Projections in 2022
+Logistics Industry Stats and Growth Projections

-- The logistics industry is among the backbones of international trade worth 5.5 trillion euros in 2018.
-In 2018, North America was the largest region as it accounted for 1.4 trillion euros
+- The logistics industry is among the backbones of international trade, worth 5.5 trillion euros in 2018.
+In 2018, North America was the largest region, as it accounted for 1.4 trillion euros

 - In 2018, the road freight mileage in the European Union was more than 1.7 trillion kilometers.

 - XPO Logistics was ranked as the highest logistics company in the US based on net revenue.
-In 2019, the company generated net revenue of $6.1 billion.